Japan, Germany Confirm Cooperation over Economic Security

 - Русский

 Tokyo, Aug.
-18 (Jiji Press)--Japanese Foreign Minister Takeshi Iwaya and his German counterpart, Johann Wadephul, agreed Monday to enhance cooperation in economic security, such as strengthening supply chains for semiconductors and critical minerals.
+18 (Jiji Press)--Japanese Foreign Minister Takeshi Iwaya and his German counterpart, Johann Wadephul, agreed Monday to enhance cooperation on economic security, such as strengthening supply chains for critical minerals.

-During their first strategic dialogue, held at the Foreign Ministry's Iikura Guest House in Tokyo, Iwaya told Wadephul that the international order remains challenging and that the need for cooperation and collaboration between Japan and Germany is increasing.
+During their meeting in Tokyo, they also confirmed that Japan and Germany will hold a bilateral meeting of foreign and defense ministers at an early date.

-This is Wadephul's first visit to Japan since he took office in May.
+Iwaya and Wadephul shared the view that security in Europe and the Atlantic and that in the Indo-Pacific region are inseparable.

 [Copyright The Jiji Press, Ltd.]